Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Data

 \subsection{Volume rescaling}

 The main goal of our analysis is to carry out stringent tests to determine the range of validity of the standard one-loop galaxy bias model on the redshift range that will be explored by \Euclid.
 For this we make use of a volume $V_{\rm box}$ corresponding to the full-box size of the Flagship comoving outputs, which is significantly larger than the volume that will be covered by \Euclid.
 At the same time, we are interested in assessing the constraining power of the real-space galaxy power spectrum using a reference volume close to the one of an expected redshift bin of the full \Euclid volume, $V_{\rm shell}$.
-With this purpose in mind, we define new covariance matrices for the different samples presented in the previous sections, with an overall amplitude rescaled by the ratio between the volume of the Flagship comoving outputs and that of the \Euclid-like shells, \be \eta=\frac{V_{\rm box}}{V_{\rm shell}}\,, \ee such that the rescaled covariance $C_{\rm shell}$ can be expressed\,\footnote{This rescaling is not valid in general, but can be performed when working under the assumption of a diagonal covariance matrix.} in terms of the original full-box covariance $C_{\rm box}$ as \be C_{\rm shell} = \eta \, C_{\rm box}\,. \ee
+With this purpose in mind, we define new covariance matrices for the different samples presented in the previous sections, with an overall amplitude rescaled by the ratio between the volume of the Flagship comoving outputs and that of the \Euclid-like shells, \be \eta=\frac{V_{\rm box}}{V_{\rm shell}}\,, \ee such that the rescaled covariance $C_{\rm shell}$ can be expressed\,\footnote{This rescaling is not valid in general, but can be performed when working under the assumption of a diagonal covariance matrix \citep[see \eg][for a similar rescaling to partially match the signal-to-noise ratio of different galaxy and halo samples]{EggScoCro2011}.
+We note that the approach adopted in this analysis bears some limitations, since the amplitude of shot-noise is also rescaled, leading to slightly larger data uncertainties.
+However, this effect should partially account for the fact that we assume only a Gaussian recipe to predict the covariance matrix, thus underestimating the error.} in terms of the original full-box covariance $C_{\rm box}$ as \be C_{\rm shell} = \eta \, C_{\rm box}\,. \ee